Elizabeth Chambers (television personality)

-Elizabeth Chambers (born August 18, 1982) is an American television personality and the founder of the Texas-based BIRD Bakery retail chain.
-During her career, she also appeared in various films, television series, and culinary shows.
-From 2010 to 2023, she was married to actor Armie Hammer.
+Elizabeth Chambers (born August 18, 1982) is an American television personality and entrepreneur.
+She appeared in various films, television series, and culinary shows. and In addition, she is the founder of the Texas-based BIRD Bakery retail chain.

-Early life and career
+Early life and education

+Chambers was born in San Antonio, Texas.
+She is the oldest of four children, and her maternal grandmother, Maureen Carnathan, was of British descent and raised in India; she helped care for her grandmother after she was diagnosed with Parkinson's disease.
+Her parents divorced when she was two, and she and her mother left Texas, first for Colorado and then California, before returning to Colorado, where she attended high school.
+She said that Texas always felt like a "safe space".

+Chambers studied journalism at the University of Texas at Austin.

+Career

-Chambers was born on August 18, 1982, in San Antonio, Texas.
-She is the oldest of four children, and her maternal grandmother, Maureen Carnathan, was of British descent and raised in India.
-She studied journalism at the University of Texas at Austin.
-Her first job was as a correspondent at Al Gore's television network Current TV.
-Chambers was also a news correspondent for Entertainment Tonight, E!
-News Now, and Access Hollywood, and was the chief correspondent for the Human Rights Foundation.
-She acted in the role of Kathryn in the 2007 film The Game Plan and in various television shows, including Criminal Minds, Shark, Moonlight, and 2 Broke Girls.
+Chambers’ first job was as a correspondent at Al Gore's television network Current TV.
+Chambers was later a news correspondent for Entertainment Tonight, E!
+News, and Access Hollywood, and was the chief correspondent for the Human Rights Foundation.
+She played the role of Kathryn in the 2007 film The Game Plan, and also appeared in various television shows, including Criminal Minds, Shark, Moonlight, and 2 Broke Girls.
 In 2017, Chambers was the "Most Beautiful Foodie" according to People.

-Chambers was the host of several culinary shows and filmed holiday cooking, including on the Cooking Channel (Sugar Showdown), the Food Network (The Kitchen, Cupcake Wars, Best Baker in America, and Chopped Sweets), and Today.
-In June 2019, she was a guest judge on the Food Network's Best Baker in America.
-In February and March 2020, she was also a guest judge on Chopped Sweets.
+Chambers was the host of several culinary shows and filmed holiday cooking, including on the Cooking Channel (Sugar Showdown), the Food Network (The Kitchen, Cupcake Wars, Best Baker in America, and Chopped Sweets), and was also a host on various television shows, including Today, for interviews about her brand as a businesswoman.
+In May 2013, she was a guest on the CNBC show Crowd Rules.
 In 2020, Chambers was named to the University of Texas at Austin's "Outstanding Alumni" list.
 In 2024, she starred in the reality television series Grand Cayman: Secrets in Paradise.
 In 2025, she was the host of the Investigation Discovery true crime series Toxic.